-6. Investments
+6. Investments at Fair Value

 Investments in marketable securities are stated at fair market value and unrealized gains and losses are included in the change in net assets in the accompanying statement of activities.
 Net investment income is reflected as an increases or decreases in the unrestricted class of net assets unless donors place restrictions on such income.